BPMichon/TW-OW-Emulator-/README.md

 This is a copy of sampler that does not include parallisation in order to allow human players, still samples a number of games, games occur after eachgother in succession.

 Line 55 - chnage which agents strat the game
 Line 67 - change the number of players
 Line 143 - change the number of samples
 Line 144 - change the turn limit

 The final data gets collected and written in player_stats.scv

+### PyTest
+To run pytest we just need to run 'pytest' from project directory, make sure you ahve 'pytest' installed on your system.